 There are many toxins that can cause twitches and involuntary muscle tremors so it is very important to let your veterinarian know what products you have in your home.
 What flea products do you use?
 Do you have pesticides in the garden?
 These products are frequently neurotoxins which produce seizures and twitching.
 Snail bats containing metaldehyde are particularly common as are permethrin-based flea products (generally safe for dogs but cats are uniquely sensitive).
 Tremors are a notable feature of chocolate toxicity.
 Obviously, poisoning is an emergency so you will need to see your veterinarian or local emergency service right away.

 Brain diseases can produce seizures which can manifest as persistent but fine tremoring or more violent convulsions.
 Metabolic diseases, such as low blood sugar or low blood calcium, can lead to tremors and even seizures.
 Muscle diseases such as tetanus can lead to involuntary muscle contraction.
 Twitches and tremors may be intermittent and are certainly not always emergencies; however, blood testing and possibly referral to a neurology specialist for advanced diagnostics may be needed.
 Your first step is going to be an evaluation with your regular veterinarian to help narrow down the search and complete the necessary basic tests.
-From there the best treatment plan can be.
+From there the best treatment plan can be selected.

 The small white dog has “White Shaker” syndrome, generally controlled with immune-suppressive doses of corticosteroids.
 Prognosis is generally good.